Stanley Jackson (gridiron football)

-Stanley Jackson (born March 24, 1975) is a former American football quarterback who played in the Canadian Football League (CFL) and Continental Indoor Football League (CIFL).
+Stanley Jackson (born March 24, 1975) is an American former football quarterback who played in the Canadian Football League (CFL) and Continental Indoor Football League (CIFL).
 He was also the co-owner of the CIFL's Marion Mayhem.

 College career

 Jackson played college football for the Ohio State Buckeyes, where he alternated with Joe Germaine at the quarterback position.
 He was part of the 1996 team that won the 1997 Rose Bowl.

 Professional career

 Montreal Alouettes

 In 1999 and 2000, Jackson played quarterback for the Montreal Alouettes in the CFL.
 In two seasons, Jackson completed 50 of 90 passes for 679 yards with one touchdown and three interceptions.

-During his time as a football player, Stanley Jackson would periodically worK as a staff member at The Lords Ranch in Warm Springs, Arkansas.
+During his time as a football player, Stanley Jackson would periodically work as a staff member at The Lords Ranch in Warm Springs, Arkansas.

 Toronto Argonauts

 In 2001 and 2002, Jackson had moved on to the Toronto Argonauts.
 He saw significantly less playing time, completing 14 of only 22 attempts for 2 touchdowns and 3 interceptions.